 Please ensure that your form is accurate and complete before submitting it to the Registrar’s Office.

-Aegrotat standing is designed to assist students who experience serious illness or injury which prevents them from writing their final exams.
+Aegrotat standing is designed to assist students who experience serious illness or injury which prevents them from writing their final examinations and deferred final examinations.

 A Deferred Final Exam request may be granted based on extenuating circumstances (eg. illness, family emergency), and the deferred exam’s format may be different than the original exam.
 Exam deferral requests are subject to deadlines.
 Review section 9.2.5 of the Academic Calendar.

 Normally, coursework not completed by the last day of classes receives a grade of ‘F’ (zero).
 Students who require an assignment extension-due to extenuating circumstances – can apply for an incomplete.
 Review section 9.2.4 of the Academic Calendar.